 Board interviews are usually attended by the Board Investigator assigned to your case as well as an expert consultant.
 In some cases, a Deputy Attorney General from the Office of the Attorney General will also attend the interview.

-Before your interview, you should carefully prepare by reviewing the patient records and information about the care that you provided.
-If you don’t have access to these records, you and/or your attorney are entitled to review them at the Board’s office; you cannot make copies of these records, and will not be able to see other portions of the Board’s investigation.
+Before your interview, you should carefully prepare by reviewing the patient records (if appropriate) and information about the care that you provided.
+If you don’t have access to these records, you and/or your attorney are entitled to review them at the Board’s office.
 Your lawyer can help you with this preparation, including by explaining the types of questions that you may be asked (such as on the standard of care).

 You may be asked questions on a range of topics, such as: